-Who is a True Jew?
+Who Is a True Jew?

-The main point that I want to make from this text this morning is that God will regard you as a Jew — that is, will count you, though you be a Gentile, as a member of his chosen people — if you keep the requirements of the Law, that is, if you fulfil the Law.
-I base it mainly on verse 26: “So if the uncircumcised man keeps the requirements of the Law, will not his uncircumcision be regarded as circumcision?”
-In other words, a Gentile (that’s what is meant by “the uncircumcised man”) who fulfils the requirements of the Law will be counted as a true Jew — a true member of God’s chosen people, Israel.
+The main point that I want to make from this text this morning is that God will regard you as a Jew — that is, will count you, though you be a Gentile, as a member of his chosen people — if you keep the requirements of the law, that is, if you fulfill the law.
+I base it mainly on verse 26: “So if the uncircumcised man keeps the requirements of the law, will not his uncircumcision be regarded as circumcision?”
+In other words, a Gentile (that’s what is meant by “the uncircumcised man”) who fulfills the requirements of the law will be counted as a true Jew — a true member of God’s chosen people, Israel.
 Now, there are at least three urgent questions you may ask about this main point.

 Why does it matter if I am counted as a Jew or not?
 I don’t get up in the morning wishing I were a Jew.
 Why would you even think of preaching a sermon that has such a foreign notion as its main point?
 This is not a felt need.
 Who wants to be a true Jew anyway?
 And why would they want that?

 Questions — Possible Objections

-Notice verse 25 and its connection with verse 26.
-"For indeed circumcision is of value if you practice the Law; but if you are a transgressor of the Law, your circumcision has become uncircumcision.”
+Notice verse 25 and its connection with verse 26: “For indeed circumcision is of value if you practice the law; but if you are a transgressor of the law, your circumcision has become uncircumcision.”
 Now that is what we expect in this section: a word to Jews.
 What’s the point of verse 25?
-The point is that external marks of election and privilege — external marks of being a Jew — are really of no value at all if the person who has those marks lives a life of transgressing the Law.
-In other words, if you reject the real message of the Law of God and have a rebellious heart against God, then external rituals, such as circumcision, will not do you any good.
+The point is that external marks of election and privilege — external marks of being a Jew — are really of no value at all if the person who has those marks lives a life of transgressing the law.
+In other words, if you reject the real message of the law of God and have a rebellious heart against God, then external rituals, such as circumcision, will not do you any good.
 You will not be right with God.

-So Paul is supporting the point from verses 17–24 that the Jewish people in general in his day were not teaching themselves the real meaning of the Law (verse 21), and were transgressing it at its core.
+So Paul is supporting the point from verses 17–24 that the Jewish people in general in his day were not teaching themselves the real meaning of the law (verse 21), and were transgressing it at its core.
 And having the external marks of the covenant, like circumcision, was of no value at all to keep them from judgment.
-They are under sin and in need of the gift of God’s righteousness, just as we Gentiles are.
+They are under sin and in need of the gift of God’s righteousness just as we Gentiles are.

 Gentile Conversions Leading to Jewish Conversions